abhishikasharma/Lab2_LogisticRegression/README.md

 # Lab2_LogisticRegression

+We are implementing Logistic Regression on the Titanic Dataset.
+We have created a detailed video on how Logistic reggression works and how to implement it on the Titanic Dataset.
+Later on we want you guys to try on your own to implement Logistic regression on the Suvdata dataset.

 What is Logistic regression in python?
 It is a technique to analyse a data-set which has a dependent variable and one or more independent variables to predict the outcome in a binary variable, meaning it will have only two outcomes.
 Example- yes or no